Over 20 years of trial experience

-Lori Rankin has tried over 50 criminal cases to juries during the 23 years she has been practicing law, including cases involving murder, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
-Lori has also tried many custody and divorce matters, handled adoptions,and has also argued cases in several courts of appeals, including the Supreme Court of Ohio.
+Lori Rankin has tried over 50 criminal cases to juries during the 24 years she has been practicing law, including cases involving murder, felonious assault, aggravated robbery and other serious felonies, as well as misdemeanors such as OVI/DUI and domestic violence.
+Lori has also tried many custody and divorce matters, handled adoptions, and argued cases in several courts of appeals, including the Supreme Court of Ohio.

-Most cases do not proceed to trial because they are worked out by negotiation.
-Having an experienced trial attorney can make a difference in how your case is negotiated or settled.
+While most cases do not proceed to trial, having an experienced trial attorney can make a difference in how your case is negotiated or settled.
 No matter whether your case is settled or goes to trial, Lori will fight to protect your rights and your interests.

 A few cases Lori has handled: